vishalcloudyuga/dcos-website/src/blog/2016-11-10_opsmx_canary.md

 - Deciding whether to continue or roll back the latest deployment.
-- Predicting long term resource usage patterns for early warning.
+- Predicting long-term resource usage patterns for early warning.
 - Observing interactions between services.
 - Creating performance scores for diagnostics.
 - Deciding if a capacity change is needed for a new service.

-Automated canary analysis provides deep insight into resource usage patterns as well as service performance to reduce the risk of downtime, by warning operators before these parameters reach alert conditions.
+Automated canary analysis provides deep insight into resource usage patterns as well as service performance.
+This reduces the risk of downtime by warning operators before these parameters reach alert conditions.
 Cluster canary analysis provides insights into the performance of autoscaling groups of services.

 Automated canary analysis operates on the data collected from the system and service to analyze resource usage as well as other service context-specific data.
 The data collected is analyzed for dimension reduction, prioritized for performance impact, and normalized for service load to provide a filtered view of changes in resource usage and performance.